STCE-at-RWTH/efdc1/README.md

 `notebooks/` contains some [Pluto.jl](https://plutojl.org/) notebooks that can be downloaded and experimented with. `Pluto.jl` is a package for the Julia programming language.
 Simply install Julia language from [their website](https://julialang.org/downloads/), and start a REPL by running `julia` in your terminal.

 From there, you need to make the package manager aware of [STCE's package registry](https://github.com/STCE-at-RWTH/STCEJuliaRegistry).
+We maintain our own registry to avoid cluttering the general public registry with prototype code or abandonware.
 Type `]` to switch to package mode, and add the registry:

 ```julia
 pkg> registry add https://github.com/STCE-at-RWTH/STCEJuliaRegistry